SurPathHub/starter-kit/CONTRIBUTING.md

 ## Note
 - Please create an issue first before creating a `Pull request` and wait for the maintainer/admin for the approval.
-- If your issue is approve by the maintainer/admin, you can now start work with it.
+- If your issue is approved by the maintainer/admin, you can now start work with it.

 The steps may help you if you're going to make big changes: